What Are Action and State Verbs?

-An action verb (also called dynamic verbs) indicates an action that a person or an animal or an object performs either physically or mentally.
+Action verbs (also called dynamic verbs) indicates an action that a person or an animal or an object performs either physically or mentally (but mostly physically).
 Most verbs in the English language are action verbs.

 State verbs (also called stative verbs) describe a state or the way something is.
 It does not refer to an action a person or object is doing.
 Only a few verbs are considered state verbs.